Name of Procedure

 - Confirm that you do not appear to be beyond the transverse process or at the depth of a neuroforamina (not past the blue line below)

-- Perform sensory testing after inserting the probe.
+- Perform motor testing after inserting the probe.

 - During ablation you can restart the above steps to place the second cannula at L4.
-You can have placement done by the time L3 finishes ablating, and then move the probe so there is no downtime.
+You can have placement done by the time L3 finishes ablating, and then move the probe L4.
+This way, the RF machine/ablation is always the rate limiting step.

 - This approach allows you to complete a 4 level RF in about 6 minutes.